 The relation $\aufunction_a$ allows for multiple pairs between the same outcomes.
 This is necessary.
 For an example, the singleton arrow update with two reflexive arrows $p \imp_a q, r \imp_a s$ (i.e., $(o,p)\aufunction_a(o,q)$ and $(o,r)\aufunction_a(o,s)$) does not correspond to an arrow update where for any given agent $a$ at most a single arrow links any two outcomes, see \cite{kooietal:2011,kooirenne,hvdetal.aij:2017}.

-Arrow updates apply to any kind of relational model, and also in particular to relational models wherein all accessibility relations are equivalence relations, what is known as the class $\mathcal{S}5$.
+Arrow updates apply to any kind of relational model, and also in particular to relational models wherein all accessibility relations are equivalence relations, the class $\mathcal{S}5$.
 These relations model {\em knowledge} of an agent.
-Relational models wherein all accessibility relations are serial, transitive, and euclidean, are said to be of the class $\mathcal{KD}45$.
+Relational models wherein all accessibility relations are serial, transitive, and Euclidean, are of the class $\mathcal{KD}45$.
 These relations model {\em consistent belief} of an agent.
-As dynamic epistemic logics typically formalize change of knowledge or change of belief, i.e., {\em epistemic change}, of particular interest are therefore arrow updates that are $\mathcal{S}5$-preserving or $\mathcal{KD}45$-preserving (i.e., given a relational model in class $\mathcal{S}5$, the update will produce a relational model in class $\mathcal{S}5$, and similarly for $\mathcal{KD}45$).
+As dynamic epistemic logics typically formalize change of knowledge or change of belief, i.e., {\em epistemic change}, of particular interest are therefore arrow updates that are $\mathcal{S}5$-preserving or $\mathcal{KD}45$-preserving, by which we mean that, given a relational model in class $\mathcal{S}5$, the update will produce a relational model in class $\mathcal{S}5$, and similarly for $\mathcal{KD}45$.